Isotopes of ununennium: ^{249}Bk(^{50}Ti,xn)^{299−x}Uue

 Neither element 119 nor element 120 was observed.
 This implied a limiting cross-section of 65 fb for producing element 119 in these reactions, and 200 fb for element 120.
 The predicted actual cross section for producing element 119 in this reaction is around 40 fb, which is at the limits of current technology.
 (The record lowest cross section of an experimentally successful reaction is 30 fb for the reaction between ^{209}Bi and ^{70}Zn producing nihonium.)
 The experiment was originally planned to continue to November 2012, but was stopped early to make use of the ^{249}Bk target to confirm the synthesis of tennessine (thus changing the projectiles to ^{48}Ca).

-The team at the Joint Institute for Nuclear Research in Dubna, Russia, planned to attempt this reaction.
+The team at the Joint Institute for Nuclear Research in Dubna, Russia, has planned to attempt this reaction since the 2010s.
+According to Yuri Oganessian, the experiment was set to begin in May 2026.
+Initial results are expected to be announced in September to October 2026.
+As of June 2026, the obtained sensitivity of the experiment is 480 fb; according to Vladimir Utyonkov, a sensitivity of 180–200 fb would be needed to observe one event.

 ^{254}Es(^{48}Ca,xn)^{302−x}Uue

 The synthesis of ununennium was first attempted in 1985 by bombarding a sub-microgram target of einsteinium-254 with calcium-48 ions at the superHILAC accelerator at Berkeley, California: